iorchard/burrito_docs/source/install/install_offline.rst

 Horizon
 ----------

-The horizon dashboard listens on tcp 31000 on control nodes.
+The horizon dashboard listens on 31000 tcp port on control nodes.

 Here is how to connect to the horizon dashboard on your browser.